ericleasemorgan/bringing-algorithms/classification-and-clustering/README.md

 <img src="./images/chart.png" alt="chart" width="640"/>

 As you can see, each author discuss a different topic almost exclusively.
 Emerson discusses man.
-Alcot discusses Jo.
+Alcott discusses Jo.
 Thoreau discusses Ben.
 Longfellow discusses the heart.

 As an extra exercise, use the authors.csv file as a template, change the author column to year, fill in the year of publication for each file, run the Tool again, visualize the results as a line chart, and see how themes may (or may not) have changed over time.